damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 ## Tasks

-GitLab is where you do your work, so being able to get start quickly is very important.
+GitLab is where you do your work, so being able to get started quickly is very important.
 Therefore, we're now introducing Tasks.

 Tasks is a chronological list of tasks that are waiting for your input.